ShoubraTeam/memory-allocation-desktop/README.md

 ## Overview

 A simulation of a basic memory allocation and scheduling mechanism using Java.

+- University: Benha University
-This project is built for Data Structures course at Shoubra Faculty of Engineering, Computer Engineering department.
+- College: Shoubra Faculty of Engineering
+- Department: Computer Engineering
+- Course: Data Structures

 ## Features